 In her book Duty Free Art, the German artist Hito Steyerl discusses art as an alternative currency, pondering what might happen if its “operational infrastructures” were “repossessed”.
 A list of hypothetical possibilities follows.
 Here’s one: “Declining the most mortifying sponsor and patron relationships instead of artwashing fossil extraction, weapons manufacturing, and banks bailed out with former cultural funding.”

 Steyerl reacted quickly to an article in the Guardian newspaper on the relationship between Yana Peel, then the Serpentine Galleries’ CEO, and Novalpina Capital.
-Peel is a shareholder of Novalpina Capital Group Sarl, which has an interest in Novalpina Capital Partners fund, of which Peel’s husband is a partner.
+Peel has a small, passive and indirect an interest in the regulated Novalpina Capital Partners fund.
 Earlier this year, the fund acquired a stake in NSO Group, a cyber security company which claims its surveillance technologies are only used to fight crime and terrorism but which has been widely criticised by human rights organisations.
 The New York Times reported that Steyerl withdrew her work from the Serpentine’s website in response to reports on Novalpina and NSO Group.
 When Peel, who disputes the accuracy of criticisms of the company, resigned, Steyerl applauded the “strong precedent” set.

 The speed of Steyerl’s reaction reflects increasing concern among artists about ethical principles in museums and galleries.
 In recent months, we’ve seen the US artist Nan Goldin campaigning against the funding of museums by the members of the Sackler family who own and direct a company producing an opioid; hundreds of artists and scholars calling on the Whitney Museum of American Art to remove Warren Kanders, the CEO of a tear gas manufacturer, from its trustees; and the painter Gary Hume demanding London’s National Portrait Gallery cease partnering with BP on its portrait award, for which he’s a judge.